-Titles 1AON The structure names or file names appear in separate sections for each structure.
-Summary Title: CRYSTAL STRUCTURE OF THE ASYMMETRIC CHAPERONIN COMPLEX GROEL/GROES/(ADP)7 Classification: COMPLEX (GROEL/GROES) Technique: X-RAY DIFFRACTION Resolution [Å]: 3.00 PubMed ID: 9285585 PDB ID: 1AON 21 biopolymers with 8337 residues GROEL Chains: A, B, C, D, E, E, G, H, I, J, K, L, M, N Type: Protein Length: 547 UniProt ID: P0A6F5 GROEL/GROES COMPLEX Chains: Q, P, Q, R, S, T, U Type: Protein Length: 97 UniProt ID: P0A6F9 A summary appears below each title.
+Titles The structure names or file names appear in separate sections for each structure.
+1AON coparate costions for each etractare.
+Summary Title: CRYSTAL STRUCTURE OF THE ASYMMETRIC CHAPERONIN COMPLEX GROEL/GROES/(ADP)7 Classification: COMPLEX (GROEL/GROES) Technique: X-RAY DIFFRACTION Resolution [Å]: 3.00 PubMed ID: 9285585 PDB ID: 1AON 21 biopolymers with 8337 residues GROEL Chains: A, B, C, D, E, F, G, H, I, J, K, L, M, N Type: Protein Length: 547 UniProt ID: P0A6F5 GROEL/GROES COMPLEX Chains: Q, P, Q, R, S, T, U Type: Protein Length: 97 UniProt ID: P0A6F9 A summary appears below each title.
 If available, the summary may display the structure Title , Classification , experimental Technique (e.g. x-ray, NMR, EM), experimental Resolution (for x-ray only) and/or a link to PubMed .
 Below that is a count of the molecules and residues in a structure document.
-For each chain, the following information may be provided: • The Molecule name, with a link allowing you to select all chains for this molecule. • A list of Chains for the molecule, with links allowing you to select any individual chain. • The Type and Length of biopolymer.
+For each chain, the following information may be provided: • The Molecule name, with a link allowing you to select all chains for this molecule. • A list of Chains for the molecule, with links allowing you to select any individual chain. • The Type and Length of biopolymer. • A link to the UniProt database.
 Actions (No actions are available for multiple structures.)